Insights and Advice for Enabling More Efficient and Sustainable Construction

 The customer success management industry is expected to grow at a CAGR of 24.73%, reaching $13.3 billion by 2032.
 Considering a well-designed customer success program has the potential to yield a 91% return on investment (ROI), providers are incentivized to lead with user value at the heart of their innovations, ideas, and operations.

-Artificial Intelligence-empowered SaaS, advanced ML capabilities, micro-SaaS, the ongoing development of API connections, increased thought leadership, SaaS superapps, and sustainable SaaS innovations are here to stay.
+Artificial Intelligence-empowered SaaS, advanced ML capabilities, Vertical SaaS 2.0, the ongoing development of API connections, increased thought leadership, mobile-first, and sustainable SaaS innovations are here to stay.

 These forward-thinking concepts are also changing the face of the AEC industry, making it more efficient and collaborative.
 This puts the onus on each company to come up with a construction change management strategy that makes their digital transformation as swift and seamless as possible.